boltlabs-inc/key-mgmt-spec/system-functionalities.md

     1. Closes the session.
     1. Outputs `key_id` to the calling application.

-Non-normative note: The additional context `"imported key"` provides assurance and usage information for the asset owner and does not provide any additional assurance for the key server.
-That is, the asset owner, even after recovering from a lost device, is still able to retrieve and leverage this contextual information in deciding how to use the given secret.
+#### Import to key server only
+This functionality allows an asset owner to _import_ a secret to the system and store this secret only at the key server.
+The imported secret is _not_ stored locally when this functionality is called.

+Input:
+- Client input:
+    - `user_credentials`, which consists of credentials for use in opening [authenticated sessions](systems-architecture.md#networking).
+        - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
+        - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
+    - `secret`, the secret that is being imported, which is of the form ``len || secret_material``, where `len` is 1 byte that represents the length of the secret material `secret_material` in bytes.
+- Server input: none.

+Output:
+- Client output:
+    - `key_id`, a 128-bit unique identifier representing a key, computed as the (possibly truncated) output of `Hash` over user and scheme parameters and a randomly generated salt.
+- Server output:
+    - A success indicator.

+Protocol:
+1. The client:
+   1. [Opens a request session](systems-architecture.md#request-session) for the given credentials `user_credentials`.
+The client receives as output an open secure channel and a user identifier `user_id`.
+   1. Sends a request message to the key server over the session's secure channel.
+This message MUST indicate the desire to store an imported secret remotely and contain both `secret` and `user_id`.
+1. The key server:
+   1. Runs a validity check on the received request and `user_id` (i.e., there must be a valid open request session, the request must conform to the expected format, and `user_id` must be of the expected format and length, and should match that of the open request session).
+If this check fails, the server MUST reject the request.
+   1. Runs the [generate a key identifier](#generate-a-key-identifier) subprotocol, the output of which is a globally unique identifier `key_id`.
+   1. [Stores](#server-side-storage) a tuple containing `secret`, `user_id`, and `key_id` in the server database.
+   1. Sends `key_id` to the client over the secure channel.
+   1. [Stores](#server-side-storage) the current request information, including the outcome of the validity check, in an [audit log](#audit-logs) associated with the given user.
+   1. Outputs a success indicator.
+1. The client:
+    1. [Stores](#client-side-storage) the received `key_id` and associated context `"imported key"` locally.
+    1. Closes the session.
+    1. Outputs `key_id` to the calling application.

 ## Operations on Signing Keys

 All of the [protocols for arbitrary secrets](#operations-on-arbitrary-secrets) should be supported.
 The only difference is the type of key created and used.
-That is, calling the generation functionality should allow the asset owner to create one of the following ECDSA key types:
+That is, calling the generation functionality should allow the asset owner to create one of the following key types:
 - ECDSA on secp256 curve; or
 - EdDSA on ed25519.

 Signing keys have an additional supported operation, namely, the creation of a signature.

-Implementation guidance: We pick these parameters in order to provide functionality compatible with EVM-based blockchains.
+Implementation guidance: We pick these ECDSA/EdDSA parameters in order to provide functionality compatible with EVM-based blockchains.
 However, we expect to support multiple blockchains and signing primitives in the future.

 ## Cryptographic and Supporting Operations
 #### External dependencies